 Thinking long-term will allow you to maintain consistent relationships with the influencers you amass while also helping you gain clout with similar influencers who would love to work with you.
 Building these ongoing relationships will allow you to grow alongside your influencers.
 Often, this can lead to you dominating your brand’s relations within its niche.
 Similar influencers will look to you when they’re looking for an opportunity when they can see a track record of your successes.

 Always Use Original Content

 Original content is vital in any SEO venture.
 Google will identify duplicate content and look right past it.
-When you’re building links with your influencers, create original content for their sites.
+So when building links with your influencers, create original content for their sites.
 All you need to do is shape your content writing strategy around the vibe of the influencer’s website, which isn’t necessarily difficult to do.
 If you’re having trouble generating ideas, you can always contribute an edition of an influencer’s scheduled themed blog posts with a few small tie-ins that incorporate your links.

 When you’re making connections with influencers, you’re doing it so that you can ultimately ask them for something.
 One of the best things you can do to cement these connections is to offer far more than you intend to take.
-Send product samples and offer discount codes for the influencer’s readers.
+Send product samples and provide discount codes for the influencer’s readers.
 Promote the influencer in any way they choose.
 If you make the deal so sweet that they’ll be a fool to say no, they’d be a fool to turn you down.

 Don’t Wait Around

 The courting process is going to take a while.
 If you know you have a big release six months ahead, you need to vet your influencers immediately.
 It takes a bit for deals to be made and relationships to be cultivated.
 By putting things off until the last minute, you’re minimizing the impact you intend to make.
 If you don’t have your crucial links ready right away, you can direct readers to an informational page that will eventually become the area to which you’re trying to generate links.
 They’ll find your placeholder content and be able to explore it before everything else is ready.